Twqy/hand-scanner/README.md

 ### Requirements

-- Python 3.7 or later
+- Python 3.7 or later(not all python releases are compatible with pip, I use 3.11.0)
 - OpenCV
 - MediaPipe